 A ‘state of the art’ interdisciplinary review of the literature on social care for older people in the UK was undertaken in 2016, resulting in the report by Dr Sue Westwood entitled ‘Social care and older people in home and community contexts: a review of existing research and evidence’.
 Governing Body Fellow Professor Mary Daly and Dr Westwood have written an academic paper (submitted for journal publication) based on findings from the review.

 In 2018/19, the Care Initiative undertook a literature review looking at long-term care in a global context.
-To read the report by researcher Christina Petsoulas called ‘Thinking about long-term care in a global context – a literature review’ is now available.
+A report by researcher Christina Petsoulas called ‘Thinking about long-term care in a global context – a literature review’ is now available.